ferozk0333/Mental-Health-Analytics/README.md

-# Mental Health Analytics using Machine Learning
+# Mental Health Analytics using Natural Language Processing

 The Mental Health Analytics App is a Streamlit-based application designed to help mental health specialists in urban areas quickly understand their patients' mental health, particularly those in inaccessible rural areas.
-This tool bridges the gap between rural patients and therapists in urban centers by providing insights into patient moods, recurring thought patterns, and categorized concerns.
+This tool bridges the gap between rural patients and therapists in urban centres by providing insights into patient moods, recurring thought patterns, and categorized concerns.

 ---